JMRI/JMRI/scripts/HOWTO-distribution.md

         grep -lr '\t' jython/ | grep '\.py'
 ```

-- Check for code that's using native Java Timers; see jmri.util.TimerUtil for background (requires that the code has been built):
+- Check for code that's using native Java Timers; see jmri.util.TimerUtil for background (requires code has been built; should only mention jmri/util/TimerUtil.class):
 ```
         grep -rl 'java.util.Timer\x01' target/
 ```